RemcoSlijkhuis/EHExtractor/README.md

 - Adjust  the location of the output file, the minimum logging level, and  whether or not to prefix the output lines with the log level in the script file in Eclipse to your liking<sup>1</sup>.
 (See the [options](#options) section for an explanation of the possible values.)
 - Open the Ghidra Module Project in Eclipse and go to the ghidra_scripts folder.
 - Select EHExtractor.java and then "Run As Ghidra"; this will start up Ghidra and do the necessary setup to connect the project to Ghidra.
 - Select the binary you wish to analyze.
-Ghidra will now open completely
+Ghidra will now open completely.
 - If the binary has not been analyzed before (or previous results were not saved):
 	- Select Analysis/Auto Analyze from the menu.
 	- Run the standard set of analyzers on it.